krsnathkr/NYHousingPrices/README.md

 This project is an Exploratory Data Analysis of the housing prices of New York

+## What we have analysed in this project:

+1. Scatterplot comparing the prices by sublocality.
+2. Plotly map visualizing the prices on the map.
+3. Heatmap showing the correaltion between the price and size of the property.
+4. Boxplot so we can see the IQR of the property prices.

 ## Key Features of the dataset